Peter Mbah: Early life and education

 Peter Mbah was born in Enugu to the family of Chief Gilbert Ekete Mbah from Ashishi Owo, Nkanu East LGA of Enugu State.
-He attended Army Children’s School, Bori Camp, Portharcourt and Owode High School, Owode Egba Ogun State.
+He attended Army Children's School, Bori Camp, Portharcourt and Owode High School, Owode Egba Ogun State.
 Mbah studied law at the University of East London, U.K., earning a Bachelor of Laws in 2000.
 He then proceeded to the Nigerian Law School and was called to the Nigerian Bar.
-He has a master’s degree in Maritime and Commercial Law awarded by Lagos State University in 2004.
+He has a master's degree in Maritime and Commercial Law awarded by Lagos State University in 2004.
 Mbah holds an MBA from IESE Business School, University of Navarra, Barcelona Spain, and Post Graduate Diploma in Strategy and Innovation at the Saïd Business School, University of Oxford.
+He is an alumnus of the Chief Executive Programme of the prestigious Lagos Business School.
 He was awarded an honorary doctorate degree in Political Science by Godfrey Okoye University, Enugu, in 2021.

 Career

-After graduation, Dr. Peter Mbah participated in the National Youth Service Corps in Udeh and Associates law firm in Lagos.
+After graduation, Dr. Barr.
+Peter Mbah participated in the National Youth Service Corps in Udeh and Associates law firm in Lagos.
 As an entrepreneur, he founded the Peter Mbah Investments Limited in 1992, a service provider in the oil and gas sector.
-He is the founder of GILPEL Industries Ltd., an importer of general goods between 1993 to 1997, and also founded the FOCUS International Schools in Lagos state.
+He is the founder of GILPEL Industries Ltd., an importer of general goods between 1993 and 1997, and also founded the FOCUS International Schools in Lagos state.
 Mbah is the sole agent of International Oil Corporation, a U.S.A oil and gas company based in Fresno, California.
 He is the founder/CEO of Pinnacle Oil and Gas Ltd. This establishment completed the development of Single Point Monitoring (SPM), Conventional Buoy Mooring (CBM) and storage facilities in Lekki Free Trade Zone in 2021.